 State insurance departments and health insurance companies are encouraged to coordinate on legal and ethically acceptable use cases and best practices relative to the use of demographic data within company operations.
 Acceptable use cases and best practices may include evaluating algorithms to identify and mitigate disparate impact or bias; analyzing claims, enrollment, and complaint data to better understand health care disparities or to evaluate the efficacy of programs intended to reduce health care disparities; provider network development and coordination of care; reporting requirements; service quality improvement ; assessing or planning to meet the need for health-related social services and supports, including trauma-informed care; and targeted outreach to underserved populations, among other uses.

+Insurance departments and health insurance companies should coordinate on criteria for validating the data collected to ensure a uniform minimum level of quality.

+Insurance departments and health insurance companies should coordinate on guidelines for ensuring that data collected for this purpose are not inadvertently comingled with data used for purposes for which the use of demographic data is prohibited

-State insurance departments, individually or collectively through the NAIC, should collect and review demographic data from health insurance companies to better understand the marketplace and efforts and opportunities for health insurance companies to advance and improve services and advance health equity.
+State insurance departments, individually or collectively through the NAIC, should collect and review demographic data from public sources including state and federal demographic databases to better understand the marketplace and efforts and opportunities for the departments to address issues around health equity.
 This Principle recognizes the challenges with self-reported data accuracy and the potential for discrepancies and underreporting, which should be considered for any regulatory use.

 Appendix